aduome/Link-AWS-DynamoDB-to-a-Webpage/README.md

 - A terraform file is a configuration file that defines the infrastructure and resources to be created by Terraform.
 - A dynamo dB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
-1. Install Terraform on your local machine following the installation guide for your operating system: install terraform
+1. Install Terraform on your local machine following the installation guide for your operating system:

+- install terraform by following the instructions and codes found here [Terraform Installlation Guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli?in=terraform%2Faws-get-started]

 ![Terraform Installed Successfully](https://github.com/aduome/Link-AWS-DynamoDB-to-a-Webpage/blob/main/PROJECT%20IMAGES/TASK%203_IMAGES/1_1_1_Terraform%20installed%20successfully.png)

 2. Set up your AWS credentials on your local machine.
 You can do this by configuring the AWS Command Line Interface (CLI) using the aws configure command.

 3. Create a new directory/folder on your local machine where you will store your Terraform configuration files.
 4. Create a new file in your Terraform directory called anything.tf.